austin-meier/Brookebot/README.md

 Created using the DiscordGo library

-Note: Token in code repository is outdated.
+Note: Token in code repository is outdated and non-functional.